isomerpages/mlaw-cmc/_our-service/FAQs.md

 <p><strong><u>Neighbour Disputes from all other Towns (During Pilot)</u></strong>
 </p>
 <p>If the Respondent declines or fails to respond, we will issue you with
-a Certificate of Waiver.
+an outcome letter.
 You have the option to file a claim at the CDRT.</p>
 </div>
 </details>
 <details class="isomer-details">